Odor Classification

 3. Classification in turbulent environments.

-This dataset is composed by more than 120 data-logs, and it includes a detailed description of the experimental setup for each of the three presented scenarios.
+This dataset is composed of more than 120 data logs, and it includes a detailed description of the experimental setup for each of the three presented scenarios.
 This dataset can be downloaded here.

 Similar Posts